microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ---------                           | ----------
 `HitObject Hit` | `HitObject` that encapsulates the hit or miss according to which reordering should be performed.
 `uint CoherenceHint` | User-defined value that determines the desired ordering of a thread relative to others.
 `uint NumCoherenceHintBitsFromLSB` | Indicates how many of the least significant bits in `CoherenceHint` the implementation should try to take into account.
-Applications should set this to the lowest value required to represent all possible values of `CoherenceHint` (at the given `ReorderThread` call site).
+Applications should set this to the lowest value required to represent all possible values of `CoherenceHint` (at the given `TryReorderThread` call site).
 All threads should provide the same value at a given call site to achieve best performance.

 ---